B-radEwing/RaspberryPi/README.md

 A collection of scripts I've written for my Raspberry Pi.

-1. tweetIP.py
-Tweets my local IP address.
-Usefull with an unpredictable IP on the local network.
+**tweetIP.py** - Tweets my local IP address.
+Useful with an unpredictable IP on the local network.